-The 2017 World Whale Conference, hosted by the Durban KwaZulu-Natal Convention Bureau and eThekwini Municipality, will focus on promoting responsible whale and dolphin tourism.
+The 2017 World Whale Conference, sponsored by Virgin Holidays and hosted by the Durban KwaZulu-Natal Convention Bureau and eThekwini Municipality, will focus on promoting responsible whale and dolphin tourism.
 The conference will unite national, regional and global stakeholders from cetacean conservation and welfare backgrounds, the whale watching industry, as well as travel and tourism companies.
 Delegates will hear from speakers, discuss and share evidence, to better understand how we can improve and ensure the protection of cetaceans in southern Africa and worldwide.
 In addition, delegates will participate in themed workshops and see the work already underway locally to protect cetaceans.

 Whale Heritage Site Summit